fsfaysalcse/fsfaysalcse/README.md

 ### Hi there 👋

 This is Faysal Hossain from Dhaka-Bangladesh I'm a software engineer.
-I've completed my diploma from the computer science and engineering department (CMT).
+I've completed my diploma from the Computer Science and Engineering Department (CMT).
 I have good knowledge of Java, Android, Kotlin, Python, Django, DRF.
 I'm not an expert at all, but I know how to implement well-structured use projects and search google smartly.

 **Ask me anything about→**